fairwayfinder/crypto-mean-variance-frontier/README.md

-# crypto_mean_variance
+# Do cryptocurrencies extend the mean-variance frontier of an equity investor?
 [![](https://img.shields.io/badge/go_to-main_notebook-green)](notebooks/MAIN.ipynb)
 [![](https://img.shields.io/badge/go_to-course_homepage-blue)](https://github.com/ipozdeev/it-skills-for-research)

 ---
-*In this project we will investigate if cryptocurrencies extend the mean-variance frontier of an equity investor.
+*In this project we investigate if cryptocurrencies extend the mean-variance frontier of an equity investor.
 By using an industry portfolio dataset consisting of 12 different industries collected from Kenneth French data library combined with the 3 largest cryptocurrencies based on market capitalization, we extract the mean-variance frontier.
 We show that adding cryptocurrencies to the mean-variance frontier has a significant impact.*

-# To do
+# To do:

-**Jupyter notebook**
-* Improve the look to prevent eyes from bleeding
-* Look at ways to make it interactive and nice to use.
- * Maybe ipy widgets? for interactivity.
+<span style="color:crimson"> **UPDATE FILES STRUCTURE TREE AT END OF README**</span>

 # TABLE OF CONTENTS
 [Short step-by-step guide](#short-step-by-step) \